JuiceFV/Data_Analyst_Internship_Task/README.md

 # Data Analyst Internship Task
 Sup, Hi, Hello, Good (evening/morning/afternoon).
-I craeted this repository in purpose to study the [LaTeX](https://en.wikipedia.org/wiki/LaTeX) basis, due to the [Microsoft Word's](https://en.wikipedia.org/wiki/Microsoft_Word) tools are not enogh for me, and perhaps it will be helpful in my future education.
-However it was the tasks's solution I proud of, because I have been studing the math (entire math) in my own.
+I created this repository in purpose to study the [LaTeX](https://en.wikipedia.org/wiki/LaTeX) basis, due to the [Microsoft Word's](https://en.wikipedia.org/wiki/Microsoft_Word) tools are not enough for me, and perhaps it will be helpful in my future education.
+However it was the tasks's solution I proud of, because I have been studying the math (entire math) in my own.
 The task has been presented by AAA Media Corporation [Rambler Group](https://ramblergroup.com/).
 I'd like to use this repository as a representation of me for the corporations and other people.
 Soooo, let's plunge into the tasks:)

 ## Table Of Contents
 - [Data Analyst Internship Task](#data-analyst-internship-task)